thepwagner/action-update-docker/README.md

 ## Private dependencies

-If your image requires authentication, you can configure before invoking the action:
+If images requires authentication, you can configure before invoking the action:

 ```yaml
 - uses: actions/checkout@v2